dy/emmy/README.md

 [![browser support](https://ci.testling.com/dfcreative/emmy.png)
 ](https://ci.testling.com/dfcreative/emmy)

-Emits an event which everyone knows about.<br/>
+Emits an event which everyone knows about.
 Tries to use target event system: jQuery, DOM events, Backbone or any other EventEmitter interface, if implemented.
 If is not - uses own events.<br/>
 Provides an EventEmitter interface.

+You also might be interesting in more comprehensive events notation, give a glance at [ENot — event notation system](https://github.com/dfcreative/enot).

 ## Use